fab2s/NodalFlow/README.md

     ```php
     $isDirty = $flow->getFlowStatus()->isDirty();
     ```
-* The flow is exception, that is if a node raised an excpetion during the execution:
+* The flow is exception, that is if a node raised an exception during the execution:
     ```php
     $isDirty = $flow->getFlowStatus()->isException();
     ```

-This can be usefull to find out what is going on within callbacks.
+This can be useful to find out what is going on within callbacks.

 ## Callbacks